Mikkelsen Bay: Dee Ice Piedmont

 An ice piedmont between Pavie Ridge and the mouth of Clarke Glacier on the east side of Mikkelsen Bay.

-Surveyed from the ground by BGLE, 1936-37, and by FIDS, 1948-50.
+Surveyed from the ground by BGLE, 1936–37, and by FIDS, 1948–50.

-Photographed by the Ronne Antarctic Research Expedition (RARE), November 1947 (trimetrogon air photography).
+Photographed by the Ronne Antarctic Research Expedition (RARE), November 1947, using trimetrogon air photography.

-Named by the UK Antarctic Place-Names Committee (UK-APC) after John Dee (1527-1608), English mathematician and pioneer teacher of navigation methods for 30 years during a period of great maritime expansion and exploration.
+Named by the UK Antarctic Place-Names Committee (UK-APC) after John Dee (1527–1608), English mathematician and pioneer teacher of navigation methods for 30 years during a period of great maritime expansion and exploration.